Program at a Glance

 Incoming freshmen students interested in this program will participate in the Exploratory Construction Cluster.
 Students will have the benefit of experiencing each of the following programs for one marking period to determine their primary program of study: Carpentry, Building Trades, Electricity and Heating, Ventilation and Air Conditioning (HVAC).

 What You Will Learn

 Students are prepared for employment in a wide range of careers related to the trade.
-Students may also continue their education in a college or a post-secondary program.
-Students may pursue enrollment in union organizations.
+Students may also continue their education in a college, postsecondary program or union organization.

 - Service Technician